Chalked paint is typically a latex-based paint mixed with fine granular powder.

 4- Gently sand and wax the surface to last longer

-Sanding the surface will give an aged distressed look on wooden surfaces.
+Sanding the surface will give an aged, distressed look to wooden surfaces.

 You can even make your chalk-finished furniture look amazing for years by using a paste wax or polyurethane coat.